Continuing Professional Development

 Please note that only Professionalism Hours must be accredited by the LSO.

-If a program hosted by the FLAO does not get approved for specific Professionalism Hours, then the hours for that program can often be applied towards the Substantive Hours of CPD required by the LSO.
+If a program hosted by the FLA does not get approved for specific Professionalism Hours, then the hours for that program can often be applied towards the Substantive Hours of CPD required by the LSO.
 However, lawyers must determine for themselves whether a program is an Eligible Educational Activity for CPD and qualifies for Substantive Hours.

 For more information about LSO accreditation and requirements, please visit: https://lso.ca/lawyers